fzero/maschine-mk1/README.md

 2. Control pad and button lights via MIDI and/or OSC
 3. Control screens

 I'm focusing on the Maschine MKI for now because that's what I have - and I'm pretty sure I'm not the only one.
 I don't feel like throwing away perfectly good hardware and I despise Native Instruments' vendor lock-in practices, so I've decided to take matters on my own hands.
 This project should ultimately result in a stand-alone(ish) groovebox based on the Maschine controller and something like RaspberryPi or an Intel NUC.
-At the very least the Maschine it won't be 100% useless on Linux!
+At the very least Maschine won't be 100% useless on Linux!

-The Maschine Mikro, MK2 and more recent iterations use slightly more standardized protocols and there's already some work being done for them.
+The Maschine Mikro, MK2 and more recent iterations use slightly more standardized protocols and [there's already some work being done for them](https://github.com/wrl/maschine.rs).
 I might get to most recent models someday if someone ever feels like sponsoring this project.

 Also note that the MIDI ports already work on Linux using the `caiaq` kernel module.
 The focus of this project is the controller itself.